What Is EDI?

 WebEDI, perfect for small and medium-sized companies

 For smaller organizations seeking to exchange data with larger corporations, WebEDI provides an excellent solution.
-With WebEDI, you can conveniently receive, generate and transmit EDI-based messages to your business partners using electronic forms in a web browser, making the process semi-automated and accessible over the internet.Utilizing WebEDI for a majority of your customers would be highly beneficial.
-This strategic decision would result in the moderate investment paying off significantly, generating multiple returns on investment.Read more about EDI for small and medium-sized enterprises in our brochures SEEBURGER for small and medium sized enterprises and SEEBURGER express for EDI/B2B.
+With WebEDI, you can conveniently receive, generate and transmit EDI-based messages to your business partners using electronic forms in a web browser, making the process semi-automated and accessible over the internet.
+Utilizing WebEDI for electronic data interchange with a majority of your customers is highly beneficial.
+This strategic decision can result in the moderate investment paying off significantly, generating multiple returns on investment.

-Success factors of an EDI project
+7. Success factors of an EDI project

 Three factors are decisive for successful implementing EDI in a company: Full managerial support, professional project management and clearly defined objectives.

-A positive attitude from management significantly influences employees’ acceptance of a new system
+A positive attitude from management significantly influences employees’ acceptance of a new system.

 The most important success factor for adopting EDI is managerial support.
-A shared comprehension of the reasons behind the company's adoption of EDI is essential for management at all levels, along with their active support for all relevant departments.Good change management is part of successfully managing a project.
+A shared comprehension of the reasons behind the company's adoption of EDI is essential for management at all levels, along with their active support for all relevant departments.
+Good change management is part of successfully managing a project.

 To showcase the significance of your EDI project to your staff, implementing tracking measures and ensuring project progress can be effective.
-Additionally, communicating progress to different stakeholders within your company in a focused manner is crucial.Clearly defined reporting paths and named decision-makers make it easier for everyone involved to understand the new processes and find the right person for their queries.
+Additionally, communicating progress to different stakeholders within your company in a focused manner is crucial.

 Stringent project planning and control, clear task assignment, strong leadership and close cooperation with the EDI solution provider are essential to making your project run smoothly.

-Make sure that your EDI project is adequately staffed with the necessary skilled labor throughout each stage, starting from the initial preparation phase until the system is ultimately approved and launched.Don’t forget that once released, your staff need to be able to use the new system – the quality of staff IT training can make or break a project.
+Make sure that your EDI project is adequately staffed with the necessary skilled labor throughout each stage, starting from the initial preparation phase until the system is ultimately approved and launched.
+Don’t forget that once released, your staff need to be able to use the new system – the quality of staff IT training can make or break a project.

 This all goes hand in hand with empowering the project participants to make necessary decisions.
 Speedy decision processes, sufficient time and staffing buffers can help create a schedule that is easy to adhere to and avoids deadline pressure.

-Project objectives must clearly communicate the desired project outcome in full, and be verifiable.
+Project objectives must clearly communicate the desired project outcome in full and be verifiable.

-In the early stages of any project, it is essential to define clear aims and objectives.
+In the early stages of any EDI integration project, it is essential to define clear aims and objectives.
 This provides a framework for monitoring the progress of the project and allows for appropriate adjustments to be made if necessary.

-Clearly-defined objectives play a crucial role in supporting the success of your project.
-They facilitate clear planning and establish a foundation for the project manager to take action.
-Furthermore, they provide a secure basis for project planning and enable the establishment of specific timelines for deliverables.A precise goal definition encompasses realism, comprehensiveness and attainability, making it imperative to be measurable.
+A precise goal definition encompasses realism, comprehensiveness and attainability, making it imperative to be measurable.
 It is crucial to clearly and unambiguously define the goal to eliminate any room for interpretation.
 Importantly, the goal should not rely on preconceived notions and must be thoroughly documented.

 Questions to help to define the objectives